PacoMax/Axolotls_metagenome/Viruses/README.md

     `VIR_DETECT.sh`

 After running VIR_DETECT.sh we selected viral contigs with medium to high checkv quality, and four viral contigs predicted from MAGs with low quality but completeness > 25% and contamination = 0.
-To extract selected viral contigs run EXTRACT_VIR.sh:
+To extract selected viral contigs run `EXTRACT_VIR.sh`.
+After extracting contigs it performs dereplication with checkv auxiliary scripts `anicalc.py` and `aniclust.py`:

 Programs used:
 * SeqKit Version: 2.9.0
+* BLAST 2.12.0+

     `EXTRACT_VIR.sh`
 ## Step 3